 • 10% tuition discount if someone from a previous program year participating organization applies and participates.*

-*The Organizational Commitment Benefit Program only applies to the Lead Programs (Lead LA + Lead SoCal).
+*The Organizational Commitment Benefit Program only applies to Lead LA.

 Partner Organizations